§ Trust Spanning Protocol (TSP) Specification

 using its own VID_a

 .
 This example is only illustrative.
-Implementors will need to pay considerations to the actual VID type’s and the chosen transport mechanism’s requirements, and the requirements of applications they intend to support.
+Implementors will need to pay consideration to the actual VID types, the chosen transport mechanism’s requirements, and the requirements of applications they intend to support.

 - Step 1: Resolve